13F Filings: The Basics

 "I believe in the discipline of mastering the best that other people have ever figured out.
 I don't believe in just sitting down and trying to dream it all up yourself.
 Nobody's that smart." — Charlie Munger

 In 2016, Warren Buffett began buying Apple stock.
-The prevailing narrative was "Peak Apple" — iPhone sales growth had stalled, China was slowing, and headlines questioned whether the company's best days were behind it.
+The prevailing narrative was "Peak Apple" — iPhone sales growth had stalled, international sales were slowing, and headlines questioned whether the company's best days were behind it.
 Buffett kept buying.
 Quarter after quarter, his 13F filings revealed a growing position that eventually became Berkshire Hathaway's single largest holding.

 The thesis was hiding in plain sight: Apple was transitioning from a hardware company to a services ecosystem with deeply entrenched customers.
 By 2025, Apple stock had risen nearly 10x from its 2016 lows.